It is now 40 years since the birth of IVF and the first ‘test tube baby’, Louise Brown.

 “Facing a life without the children you long for means screaming in pain, despair, frustration, desperation, and rage.
 We want to make these screams heard.” — Aileen Feeney, Chief Executive, Fertility Network.

-This is a new campaign raising awareness of the unfairness of the postcode lottery and calling for equality across all areas of the UK.
+This is a campaign launched last year to raise awareness of the unfairness of the postcode lottery and calling for equality across all areas of the UK.
 You can support the campaign by signing the petition to call for a debate in Parliament on fertility funding, by sharing it and/or by uploading a photo to social media of yourself screaming with the #Scream4IVF.
+Amazingly, the campaign has now passed 100,000 signatures on the online petition which has proved the public demand for a debate in Parliament.

 And the reason for all this screaming?